GoogleCloudPlatform/apigee-samples/cloud-logging/README.md

     * curl
     * jq
     * npm
+4. Make sure you have all the relevant IAM roles for executing this script
+    * `roles/iam.serviceAccountCreator`
+    * `roles/resourcemanager.projectIamAdmin`
+    * `roles/apigee.apiAdminV2`

 # (QuickStart) Setup using CloudShell

 Use the following GCP CloudShell tutorial, and follow the instructions.